Is tonight your lucky night? Mega Millions $1.05 billion jackpot up for grabs again

-(NEXSTAR) – A estimated $1.05 billion Mega Millions jackpot will again be up for grabs Tuesday night, giving lottery players a chance to snap an unlucky streak that has stretched on for months.
+(NEXSTAR) — An estimated $1.05 billion Mega Millions jackpot will again be up for grabs Tuesday night, giving lottery players a chance to snap an unlucky streak that has stretched on for months.

 Tuesday night’s drawing will be the 30th since someone last won the jackpot.